aodn/utilities/geoserver/geoserver_stress_testing/README.md

 #  Testing Geoserver layer performance with Jmeter

+## Overview

+The following describes how JMeter can be used to send multiple requests to a Geoserver and capture data on response times along with other information.
+This data can then be viewed in a set of graphs and tables in a web browser.
+The example demonstrates sending a WFS request and 100 WMS requests to the Geoserver for a single layer and measuring the results.

 ## Setup

 1. [Deploy an aodnstack](https://github.com/aodn/chef/blob/master/doc/README.pipeline-box.md#deploying-your-aws-stack) or identify a non production testing Geoserver that you can configure.